FuzzySecurity/Fermion/README.md

 You can get the latest pre-built Fermion for x64 Windows, Linux and OSX from [releases](https://github.com/FuzzySecurity/Fermion/releases).

+## OS specific notes

+### Windows

+  * **Q**: I need to inject a SYSTEM level process, how can I do that?
+    * **A**: You used to be able to utilize tools like psexec to run Fermion as SYSTEM however since Electron v8 this causes Fermion to freeze.
+What you really need is for Fermion to run as Administrator and have SeDebugPrivilege privileges.
+As a workaround you can launch PowerShell as Administrator and use that to launch Fermion.

 ## Eye candy

 You can see a sample of Fermion at work below.